SKrotkih/eMia-React-Native/README.md

 ## Preparing for using

-If you wish to try eMia, please following next steps.
+If you wish to try eMia by yourself, please following next steps.

 For iOS
 Sign in your Google account, then open Firebase console https://console.firebase.google.com